itemisCREATE/statecharts/README.md

 ## License

 The source code is provided under the <a href="http://www.eclipse.org/legal/epl-v10.html">Eclipse Public License</a>.

+The provided open source code generators do not imply any licence constraint on the generated code.
+The generated code is property of the user (as person or organization).
+The user is free to choose any licencing model for the generated code.

 ## Download & Installation